 The main highlight of the Learning Community program is that the students are able to engage in cohesive and supportive learning environments with their instructor(s) and their peers through some of the following: study groups, integrated assignments or special projects, or field trips.
 Some of the most dynamic faculty members at Rio Hondo teach the Learning Community courses.
 Data shows higher rates of student retention, success, and persistence for students who enroll in our Learning Community courses.

 Requirements for Student Participation:

-All students are welcome to participate in one or more of these Learning Communities as long as they meet the necessary course prerequisites (as applicable) and follow the appropriate registration process.
+All students are welcome to participate in this Learning Community as long as they meet the necessary course prerequisites (as applicable) and follow the appropriate registration process.
 Note that all course sections listed for a learning community require “co-enrollment,” as they are intended to be linked.

-- Registration for Spring 2018 Learning Communities begins in Jan. through May 18.
-Students must contact one of the following designated Counselor/Coordinator to determine eligibility and to receive pre-approval to register (class schedule below).
-Students must then enroll in all linked courses during their assigned registration period and pay the course fees.
+- Registration for the Spring 2019 Learning Community begins in early November through January 25, 2019 (or until classes fill).
+Students must contact Dr. Sergio Guzman at Sergio.Guzman@riohondo.edu to receive clearance to register (class schedule below).
+Students must then enroll in the linked courses during their assigned registration period and pay the course fees.

-- To add any of these classes on/after classes begin on January 27, 2018, students must attend the first class meeting for each linked course and request each instructor’s approval for an add code, pending seat availability.
+- After classes begin on January 26, 2019, students who wish to add must attend the first class meeting for each linked course and request each instructor’s approval for an add code, pending space availability.
 Students must then add all of the linked courses within the next 24 hours (before the add codes expire) and pay the course fees.

 All students must attend all of their registered courses on the first day of classes to maintain their enrollment status, or they may be dropped.